 If a database isn't open when you create the new table, including the NAME, CHECK, DEFAULT, FOREIGN KEY, PRIMARY KEY, or REFERENCES clauses generates an error.

-CREATE TABLE syntax uses commas to separate certain CREATE TABLE options.
-Also, the NULL, NOT NULL, CHECK, DEFAULT, PRIMARY KEY, and UNIQUE clause must be placed within the parentheses containing the column definitions.
+Note that the CREATE TABLE syntax uses commas to separate certain CREATE TABLE options.
+Also, the NULL, NOT NULL, CHECK, DEFAULT, PRIMARY KEY and UNIQUE clause must be placed within the parentheses containing the column definitions.

 The following example creates a new database named

 Mydata1.
 CREATE TABLE is used to create three tables (

 Salesman, Customer, and

 Orders).
 The FOREIGN KEY and REFERENCES clauses in the second CREATE TABLE command create a persistent one-to-many relationship between the